Mitch Cajayon-Uy: House of Representatives (2007–2013; 2022–2025)

 Cajayon won as representative of Caloocan's 2nd district in 2007, defeating re-electionist representative Edgar Erice, Nilo Divina and one other candidate.
-In 2009, she was given the Award for Congressional Legislative and Service Excellence by the Consumers League of the Philippines Foundation, Inc. She won a second term as congresswoman in 2010, defeating Antonio M. Almeda, Carlos Cabochan, councilor Rose Mercado and four other candidates.
+In 2009, she was given the Award for Congressional Legislative and Service Excellence by the Consumers League of the Philippines Foundation, Inc. She won a second term as congresswoman in 2010, defeating Antonio M. Almeda, Carlos Cabochan, councilor Rose Mercado, and four other candidates.
 By 2013, however, she lost her reelection to Erice.
+She also attempted a comeback in 2016, but still lost to Erice.

 In July 2017, President Rodrigo Duterte appointed Cajayon-Uy as executive director of the Department of Social Welfare and Development's (DSWD) Council for the Welfare of Children.
 In September 2021, she joined the PDP-Laban party of president Duterte days before the filing of certificates of candidacy in the 2022 election.
-Cajayon-Uy ultimately won a third term as congresswoman of Caloocan's 2nd district, receiving more votes than Roberto Samson, Luis Macario "Maca" Asistio and two others.
+Cajayon-Uy ultimately won a third term as congresswoman of Caloocan's 2nd district as a standalone candidate, receiving more votes than Roberto Samson, Luis Macario "Maca" Asistio and two others.

 In November 2023, Cajayon-Uy left PDP–Laban to join the Lakas–CMD party.
 In February 2025, Cajayon-Uy was among the 95 Lakas–CMD members who voted to impeach vice president Sara Duterte.
 She also ran for re-election in 2025 under the local ticket of Mayor Along Malapitan, but lost to Erice once again.
+During the campaign, she had also sued Erice for allegedly demeaning her, specifically in response to his claims that she prioritized the distribution of aid to her constituents over her legislative duties.